SMC17/SMC17/README.md

 # Sean Collins

-Systems engineer building ML infrastructure from first principles — inference kernels, vector search, tokenization, agentic verification, and quant tooling — in **Zig**, with reproducible benchmarks and adversarial pre-testing.
+Systems engineer building ML infrastructure from first principles.
+Inference kernels, vector search, tokenization, agentic verification, and quant tooling in **Zig**.

 *When confident output costs nothing to generate, the only moat is claims that survive checking.*